Why Does Depersonalization Cause Vision Problems?

 And as for light sensitivity?
 That’s because your pupils are dilated (again, fight or flight) and letting in more light than usual.

-That’s why supermarkets and malls can be difficult for DP sufferers -- not because of the places themselves, but because of the bright fluorescent lighting.
+That’s why supermarkets and malls can be difficult for DPDR sufferers -- not because of the places themselves, but because of the bright fluorescent lighting.

 Nothing To Be Afraid Of